 (2) The auditor may examine such books, papers, accounts, documents, and securities at any time, either during, or after the end of, the period in respect of which the audit is made.

-59. Duty of banker with respect to audit
+59. Audits, bankers’ duties as to

 Every banker of a settlement agent shall, on request of any auditor engaged in the audit of that settlement agent’s trust accounts under this Division, produce to that auditor for inspection all such books, papers, accounts, documents and securities as may be considered by the auditor to be reasonably necessary for the purposes of the audit.

-60. Contents of auditor’s report
+60. Auditors’ reports, content of

 Every auditor of a settlement agent’s trust accounts shall include in his report furnished pursuant to section 51 a statement as to the following matters —